top1944/duckuments/docs/atoms_20_setup_and_demo/30_demos/17_parking.md

 `roslaunch parking master.launch veh:=myvehicle localization:=true apriltags:=true /camera/raw:=true /camera/raw/rect:=true LED:=false lane_following:=true`

-Once a path is generated (it will tell you a path has been found via the terminal), press R1 to enter "parking mode".
+Once a path is generated (it will tell you a path has been found via the terminal), press R1 on your controller to enter "parking mode".